Seven in 10 Latinos disapprove of Trump, Pew report says

 Moreover, the overall dissatisfaction among Latinos for Trump has not necessarily translated to stronger support for the Democratic Party, at least among registered voters.

-With less than two weeks before the November 6 midterms, Latinos expressed a greater interest in the elections than in previous midterms, according to the survey.
+With less than two weeks before the Nov.
+6 midterms, Latinos expressed a greater interest in the election than in previous midterms, according to the survey.
 But there is uncertainty whether this translates to higher Latino turnout, which has been historically low between presidential elections.

 Here are the report's main takeaways:

-- About 4 in 10 (38 percent) Hispanics say they've either been called offensive names, told to go back to their country, been criticized for speaking Spanish or experienced discrimination.
+- About four in 10 (38 percent) Hispanics say they've either been called offensive names, told to go back to their country, been criticized for speaking Spanish or experienced discrimination.

-- Nearly 4 in 10 Hispanics (37 percent) said that in the last 12 months, someone has expressed support for them because they're Latino.
+- Nearly four in 10 Hispanics (37 percent) said that in the last 12 months, someone has expressed support for them because they're Latino.

 - About two-thirds of Latinos think Trump's policies have been harmful to Hispanics.
 This differs greatly from Latinos' views in 2010 during the Obama administration (15 percent) and in 2007 under George W. Bush's tenure (41 percent).